jgayfer/pydest/README.md

 destiny.close()
 ```

-For a complete working example of Pydest, refer to the [examples](./examples) folder.
+For some working examples of Pydest, refer to the [examples](./examples) folder.

 Currently all GET endpoints that are not in a preview state are supported by Pydest.
 The other GET endpoints will be added when they leave the preview state.
 Support for the POST endpoints will be added at a later date.